unilock/baboom/README.md

 {
   // Comma-separated UUID(s) of explosive players.
 Blank for all.
   // Example: "123e4567-e89b-12d3-a456-426614174000"
-  // (you'll need to set this manually after starting the game once, sorry!)
   "targetUuids": ["uuid-one","uuid-two","..."],

   // Comma-separated dimension(s) in which the player(s) will explode.
 Blank for any.